-b.
+- b.
 In the search results list, navigate to the desired asset and click its name.

-- 3. Click Publishing in the section selector. - 4.
+Content Server displays the asset in the "Inspect" form. - 3.
+Click Publishing in the section selector. - 4.
 In the Publishing section, click Show next to the destination for which you want to check the asset's approval status.
 Content Server displays the asset's details for the selected destination.